-Customers may be required to pay an upfront fee at the commencement of the contract.
+Customers required to pay an upfront fee at the commencement of the contract.
 The upfront fee is considered to be a material right because the customer is not required to pay an upfront fee when the customer renews the service beyond the original contract period.
 The Group values the renewal option in the amount of the consideration received from the upfront fee for the installation service.
-The Group defers the amount of renewal option as contract liabilities and recognizes it as revenue on a straight-line basis over the expected term of the customer relationships.
+The Group defers the amount of renewal option as contract liabilities and recognizes it as revenue on a straight-line basis over the expected customer life.
 The Group estimates the expected customer life based on the historical information and customer trends and updates the evaluation on an annual basis.